“If I could only give one piece of advice to my friends, it would be this.”

 What you eat matters.
 You no longer eat chocolate and Coca Cola.
 Now you go for bananas and water.
 You take better care of your health: eat the rest of the fruits on your kid’s plate, plant a vegetable garden to have fresh seasoning, no sodas during the week.
 A child gives you an extra 25 years of longevity.

 You come to believe in God and learn how to pray.
-At your son’s first illness you almost instinctively bend your knees and ask God to look at you.
+At your son’s first illness you almost instinctively kneel and ask God to look down upon you.
 And so, your child teaches you about faith and gratitude as no priest, pastor or religious leader ever could.

 A son makes you a more prudent person.
 You will never drive without a seatbelt, because now you know you shouldn’t die too soon… Who would take care and love your children like you do if you’re not there?!
 A child makes you want to be alive.